A stable infinity-category of Lagrangian cobordisms: Abstract

 \section{Abstract}

 Given an exact symplectic manifold $M$ and a support Lagrangian $\Lambda\subset M$, we construct an $\infty$-category $\Lag_\Lambda(M)$ which we conjecture to be equivalent (after specialization of the coefficients) to the partially wrapped Fukaya category of $M$ relative to $\Lambda$.
 Roughly speaking, the objects of $\Lag_\Lambda(M)$ are Lagrangian branes inside of $M\times T^*\R^n$, for large $n$, and the morphisms are Lagrangian cobordisms that are non-characteristic with respect to $\Lambda$.
-The main theorem of this paper is that $\Lag_\Lambda(M)$ is a stable $\oo$-category, or equivalently its homotopy category is triangulated, with mapping cones given by an elementary construction.
-In particular, its shift functor is equivalent to the familiar shift of grading for Lagrangian branes.
+The main theorem of this paper is that $\Lag_\Lambda(M)$ is a stable $\oo$-category, and in particular its homotopy category is triangulated, with mapping cones given by an elementary construction.
+The shift functor is equivalent to the familiar shift of grading for Lagrangian branes.